 In 2012 the book was published in Polish by Bellona Books of Warsaw.
 It's also available in the UK through

 Amazon.
-As with the original edition the illustrations are by Bruce Pennington.
+As with the original edition the original illustrations are by Bruce Pennington along with a range of stock images.

-Then below we have a little halloween trilogy that came out in 2006.
-Each book is 96 pages long and about the size of a standard paperback but beautifully presented with a hardback and dust cover.
+THEN BELOW WE HAVE A LITTLE HALLOWEEN TRILOGY that came out in 2006.
+Each book is just 96 pages long and about the size of a standard paperback but beautifully presented with a hardback and dust cover.
 The idea of the format is to present the facts in juicy little bites, so to speak.
 The Vampires volume is a kind of taster for the much larger book above and there is inevitably some overlap, but I tried to avoid repetition so this should not spoil your appetite for the larger book and it contains many additional titbits.
 It was fun to have a look at werewolves and witches as well.

-These three books are now available as Kindle eBooks fom Amazon.
+These three books (plus some others) are available fom Amazon.
 Click